This post may contain affiliate links. Please see our disclosure policy.

 Soft light brown sugar – this adds sweetness, moisture and a delicious toffee-molasses flavour to the dough.
 You can use soft dark brown sugar but it will give much darker mini egg cookies.

-Caster sugar - this adds sweetness to the cookie dough and helps give the finished cookies perfectly crispy edges.
+Caster sugar – known as superfine sugar.
+This adds sweetness to the cookie dough and helps give the finished cookies perfectly crispy edges.

 Plain flour – also known as ‘all-purpose’ flour.
 This helps create the perfect cookie dough.